xcambar/ember-test-selectors/README.md

 Features
 ------------------------------------------------------------------------------

-- Provides a `testSelector()` function to help you select the right elements

 - Removes attributes starting with `data-test-` from HTML tags and component/helper invocations in your templates for production builds